AtelierMizumi/nixos-kde-config/README.md

-# NixOS GNOME Configuration
+# NixOS KDE Configuration

-This is a NixOS configuration with GNOME desktop environment.
+This is a NixOS configuration with KDE desktop environment.

 ## Features

 - Apple SF fonts integration
 - VSCode with Catppuccin theme
-- Ghostty terminal emulator
 - Custom font configurations using SF Pro Display and SF Mono

 ## Fonts